PistonDevelopers/freetype-rs/README.md

 ------------

   * *Rust*: We currently compile against the *master* branch.
 The releases on http://www.rust-lang.org tend to not work.
-  * *FreeType2 development libraryies*: install through your favourite package management tool, or via http://www.freetype.org/download.html
+  * *FreeType2 development libraries*: install through your favourite package management tool, or via http://www.freetype.org/download.html

 Build
 -----